santileortiz/keyboard_layout/README.md

 -----------

 All of this has come to my mind after several months of reading, mostly by myself, about this problem.
-I'm not entirely sure abour everything here but I would really like people to do some mockups for the keyboard plug, I have some in paper that I could try to draw on Inkscape but my skills aren't great so don't expect much.
+I'm not entirely sure about everything here but I would really like people to do some mockups for the keyboard plug, I have some in paper that I could try to draw on Inkscape but my skills aren't great so don't expect much.